inlg2023/inlg2023.github.io/Home.md

 [Workshops](workshops.html) take place on September 11-12, INLG main conference on September 13-15 (in parallel with SIGDIAL).

 ### News
+Oct 5: The INLG 2023 proceedings are now available in the [ACL Anthology](https://aclanthology.org/venues/inlg/).

 Oct 3: The list of [best paper awards and nominations](awards.html) is online.

 Aug 30: The [Program](https://sigdialinlg2023.github.io/calendar.html) is available on [the Program/Local website for SIGDIAL&INLG](https://sigdialinlg2023.github.io/).